frederikprijck/blog/src/articles/angular-oauth2-interceptor.md

 }
 ```

-Pressing the **Generate** button gives you an URL you can use to request the body you've provided (in my case, the URL is http://www.mocky.io/v2/5a6257c6310000b134de7f9b).
+Pressing the **Generate** button gives you an URL you can use to request the body you've provided.

 > Tip: You can use the endpoint mentioned above, you don't necessarily need to create your own post.